 Panasonic G85 versus Panasonic G9

-The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in September 2016 and November 2017.
+The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in September 2016 and November 2017.
 Both the G85 and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G85 has a resolution of 15.8 megapixel, whereas the G9 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (17 percent) than the Panasonic G85.
 Moreover, the G9 is markedly heavier (30 percent) than the G85.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.